marijnh/Eloquent-JavaScript/07_robot.md

 {{hint

-{{index "persistent map (exercise)", "Map class", array}}
+{{index "persistent map (exercise)", "Set class", array, "PGroup class"}}

-Since this needs to work with keys that aren't strings, you can't use object properties to store the mapping.
-You could use a `Map` instance inside your `PMap` instance, or an array that stores a set of pairs.

-I recommend using an array, since those are easy to copy.
-For each key added to the map, the array would hold a `{key, value}` object or a two-element array.
-When looking something up, you search the array for the pair that contains the proper key.
+The most convenient way to represent the set of member values remains is still an array, since those are easy to copy.

+{{index "concat method", "filter method"}}

+When a value is added to the group, you can create a new group with a copy of the original array that has the value added (for example using `concat`).
+When a value is deleted, you filter it from the array.

-The class' ((constructor)) would then take such an array as argument, and store it as the instance's (only) direct property.
+The class' ((constructor)) would take such an array as argument, and store it as the instance's (only) property.
 This array is never updated.
-The `set` and `delete` methods create copies of it, with the appropriate elements added and removed.

-When writing `set`, make sure that you also remove old versions of the key, in case a key that already exists is being set.
+{{index "static method"}}

+To add a property to a constructor that is not a method, you have to add it to the constructor after the class definition, as a regular property.

+You only need on `empty` instance because all empty groups are the same and instances of the class don't change.
+You can create many different groups from that single empty group without affecting it.

 hint}}